-I maintain two starts, one for wheat and one for rye.
+I maintain two starts, one made with wheat flour and one made with rye.
 For both, I use lower hydration which makes them stiffer than other starts that use more water.
+(The recommended hydration for starter is equal weights of water and flour).

 In the world of baking my start is most like a ‘biga,’ which is a type of preferment that usually uses baker’s yeast, but there is none of that in mine.
 Other sourdough starts are called poolish, culture, Pâte Fermentée (Chef or Old Dough), levain, sponge, Madre Bianca, or mother, to name a few of the many things preferments are called.